Print friendly version

 Partnership Overview

-bored kidCharles Chibale Chola lives in the remote rural village of Kaishe.
-After observing the SCCP project that was developing in Samfya he went back to his area and talked to the church leaders.
-They formed an association to care for the vulnerable children in their community.
+bored kidCharles Chibale Chola lives in the remote rural village of Kaishe where they formed an association to care for the vulnerable children in their community.
 There are six churches in six small villages covering about 5 kms of the road.
-They orginally discovered 193 orphans and registered them into the organisation.
+They originally discovered 193 orphans and registered them into the organisation.

 2014 saw the last of the orphans in the programme complete Grade 12.
-The focus has now shifted to empowering the guardian families to be able to afford to provide for all children under their care.
-This is being supplemented by the Skills Training Centre (ZAM14c) with programmes run for preschoolers and extra lessons for children to have help with education.
+The focus then shifted to empowering the guardian families to be able to afford to provide for all children under their care.
+The Skills Training Centre (ZAM14c) helped with programmes run for pre-schoolers and extra lessons for children to have help with education.

 History Of Partnership

-need an educationCharles has been working as an evangelist in this area for a number of years.
-As in many other areas, many orphans have come into the churches as members receive children from their extended families and as the number of orphans in the village increases.
+need an educationCharles had been working as an evangelist in this area for a number of years.
+As in many other areas, a lot of orphans have come into the churches as members receive children from their extended families and as the number of orphans in the village increases.
 There was no infrastructure in the village communities to care for these children.

 new farming skillsIn 2007 a Skills Training Centre was built by the local community to assist with training the children who leave school (ZAM14c).
-The training commenced in 2008 and currently runs extra lessons, farming training and a preschool.
+Training commenced in 2008 and they ran extra lessons, farming training, and a preschool.

 Beneficiaries